 There are just a lot more odds and ends you have to put in place to create a professional-looking email.

-Also, if you want to start using more advanced features (for example, automations), you’re going to need some real training.
+Also, if you want to start using more advanced features (for example, sales automation), you’re going to need some real training.

-If you are looking for the easiest tool to just crank out emails and be done with it, then there’s a clear winner here:
+If you are looking for the easiest email marketing tool to just crank out emails and be done with it, then there’s a clear winner here:

 Does anyone actually create their own emails from scratch?
 If so, who are you and who do you work for?